Merge Pipeline, Crate Architecture

 chatter to-json are wired today and keeps the crate boundaries

-honest: a future caller wanting only the algorithms (e.g., a
+honest: a caller wanting the algorithms and types without CLI

 Crate dependency graph